ofisc/ofisc.co.uk/src/schedule/2022-04-01-dress-clothing-sale.md

 You are welcome to have pre-loved skating clothing and equipment sold by Figure Club.
 The club will take a 10% commission of each sale as a donation.
 Items to be sold must be clearly labelled with the name of the seller and the price you would like sell each item for.

+### Payments

+Paying for items on the day will only be possible by card.
+No cash payments can be accepted.
+We accept any credit or debit card that displays a Visa, V PAY, Mastercard, Maestro, American Express, Discover, Diners Club, or Union Pay logo as well as NFC payments via Google and Apple Pay.

+### Payouts

+Payouts for sold items will be initiated after all card payments have cleared and settled.
+Please advise us into which account you wish to receive proceeds from the sale.
+The club will deduct a 10% commission from each sale as well as a 1.75% transaction fee for card processing.

 ### Inquiries

 All inquiries please mail oxfordfisc@gmail.com